-Short one front month put option and long one far month put option. (i.e. the option you sell is to be closer to expiry than the option you are buying).
+A Put Time Spread is a short front month put option and long one far month put option. (i.e. the option you sell is to be closer to expiration than the option you are buying).

 When to use: When you are bearish on volatility and neutral to bearish on market price.